ummjevel/Generative-AI-for-beginners-dotnet/04-Practical.NETGenAISamples/readme.md

 ![Image demonstrating the Realtime Analysis in eShopLite](./images/realtime-analysis-eshoplite.gif)

-To implement this feature, we need to implement new features to create the endpoints for the Realtime Analysis, it can be found on the `StoreRealtime\ConversationManager.cs` implementation.
+To implement this feature, we need to implement new features to create the endpoints for the Realtime Analysis, it can be found on the `StoreRealtime\ConversationManager.cs` implementation for Realtime Analysis.

 ```csharp